woleet/woleet-cli/README.md

 ```
 Usage:
-woleet-cli anchor [flags]
+  woleet-cli timestamp [flags]

+Aliases:
+  timestamp, anchor

+Flags:
-  -d, --directory string           source directory containing files to anchor (required)
+  -d, --directory string           source directory containing files to timestamp (required)
-      --dryRun                     print information about files to anchor without anchoring
+      --dryRun                     print information about files to timetamp without timetamping
   -e, --exitOnError                exit with an error code if anything goes wrong
-  -f, --filter string             anchor only files matching this regex
+  -f, --filter string              timestamp only files matching this regex
-      --fixReceipts                Check the format and fix (if necessary) every existing receipts
+      --fixReceipts                Check the format and fix (if necessary) every existing receipts,
+                                        also rename legacy receipts ending by signature-receipt.json to seal-receipt.json
-  -h, --help                       display help for anchor command
+  -h, --help                       help for timestamp
   -p, --private                    create non discoverable proofs
       --prune                      delete receipts that are not along the original file,
                                    with --strict it checks the hash of the original file and deletes the receipt if they do not match
   -r, --recursive                  explore sub-folders recursively
       --s3AccessKeyID string       your AccessKeyID
-      --s3Bucket string            bucket name that contains files to anchor
+      --s3Bucket string            bucket name that contains files to timestamp
       --s3Endpoint string          specify an alternative S3 endpoint: ex: storage.googleapis.com,
                                    don't specify the transport (https://), https will be used by default if you want to use http see --s3NoSSL param (default "s3.amazonaws.com")
       --s3NoSSL                    use S3 without SSL (strongly discouraged)
       --s3SecretAccessKey string   your SecretAccessKey
-      --strict                     re-anchor any file that has changed since last anchoring
+      --strict                     re-timetamp any file that has changed since last timetamping

+Usage:
-woleet-cli sign [flags]
+  woleet-cli seal [flags]

+Aliases:
+  seal, sign

+Flags:
-  -d, --directory string           source directory containing files to sign (required)
+  -d, --directory string           source directory containing files to seal (required)
-      --dryRun                     print information about files to sign without signing
+      --dryRun                     print information about files to seal without sealing
   -e, --exitOnError                exit with an error code if anything goes wrong
-  -f, --filter string             Only files that match that regex will be signed
+  -i, --filter string              seal only files matching this regex
-      --fixReceipts                Check the format and fix (if necessary) every existing receipts
+      --fixReceipts                Check the format and fix (if necessary) every existing receipts,
+                                    also rename legacy receipts ending by signature-receipt.json to seal-receipt.json
-  -h, --help                       display help for sign command
+  -h, --help                       help for seal
   -p, --private                    create non discoverable proofs
       --prune                      delete receipts that are not along the original file,
                                    with --strict it checks the hash of the original file and deletes the receipt if they do not match or if the pubkey has changed
   -r, --recursive                  explore sub-folders recursively
       --s3AccessKeyID string       your AccessKeyID
-      --s3Bucket string            bucket name that contains files to sign
+      --s3Bucket string            bucket name that contains files to seal
       --s3Endpoint string          specify an alternative S3 endpoint: ex: storage.googleapis.com,
                                         don't specify the transport (https://), https will be used by default if you want to use http see --s3NoSSL param (default "s3.amazonaws.com")
       --s3NoSSL                    use S3 without SSL (strongly discouraged)
       --s3SecretAccessKey string   your SecretAccessKey
-      --strict                     re-sign any file that has changed since last signature or if the pubkey was changed
+      --strict                     re-seal any file that has changed since last sealing or if the pubkey was changed
-      --widsPubKey string          public key (ie. bitcoin address) to use to sign (required)
+      --widsPubKey string          public key (ie. bitcoin address) to use to seal (required)
       --widsSignURL string         Woleet.ID Server sign URL ex: "https://idserver.com:3002" (required)
       --widsToken string           Woleet.ID Server API token (required)
       --widsUnsecureSSL            do not check Woleet.ID Server's SSL certificate validity (only for development)

+Usage:
   woleet-cli export [flags]

+Flags:
   -d, --directory string   directory where to store the proofs (required)
   -e, --exitOnError        exit with an error code if anything goes wrong
+      --fixReceipts        Rename legacy receipts ending by anchor/signature-receipt.json to timestamp/seal-receipt.json
-  -h, --help               display help for export command
+  -h, --help               help for export
   -l, --limitDate string   get only proofs created after the provided date (format: yyyy-MM-dd)

 Global Flags: